MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianReader) ReadStringX() (string, int, error)
 ```
-ReadStringX Reads the length of the string, using ReadUintX and then reads the bytes of the string
+ReadStringX Reads the length of the string, using ReadUintX and then Reads the bytes of the string

 #### func (*BigEndianReader) ReadUint16